shnam7/gulp-build-manager/docs/builders/using-builders.md

 # {{page.title}}

 ## What is Builder?
-Builder is a set of gulp tasks to achieve project missions.
-Typhicall, it reads input from source directories, processes them, and write output to destination directory.
+Builder is a set of gulp tasks to achieve project mission.
+Typically, it reads input from source directories, processes them, and writes output to destination directory.
-Builder can be a single function or a class object derived from GBuilder class, or it can be a builder class name(string) itself.
+Builder can be a single function or a class object derived from GBuilder class.
 Builders share a common set of <em>build configurations</em> and sometimes have their own set of additional configuratipns.

 ## Common Build Configuration Properties
 Typical build configurations look like this: